 The Eurovision Song Contest took place last month, inviting a host of performers from across Europe to the vibrant Dutch city of Rotterdam.
-Although this year looked starkly different from previous shows, which typically see thousands of traveling fans, millions of people from all corners of the globe tuned in from home to watch their favorite singers battle it out.
+Although this year looked starkly different from previous shows, which typically see thousands of travelling fans, millions of people from all corners of the globe tuned in from home to watch their favourite singers battle it out.

-Representing and celebrating unity and togetherness, Eurovision perfectly aligns with our own brand values and optimistic outlook as an event for everyone – allowing us to reach wider communities of travelers who are the right fit for your property.
-By sponsoring this iconic event, we reminded the global audience we’re ready to make it easier for everyone to experience the world once again.
+Representing and celebrating unity and togetherness, Eurovision perfectly aligns with our own brand values and optimistic outlook as an event for everyone – allowing us to reach wider communities of travellers who are the right fit for your property.
+By sponsoring this iconic event we reminded the global audience that we are ready to make it easier for everyone to experience the world once again.

 The world’s biggest live music event

-The event has grown to reach the always valuable younger audiences, with 52.8% of 15–24-year-olds who were watching TV at the time tuning in to the grand final – four times higher than the broadcast channels’ average (14.5%).
-On top of that, online engagement soared, with the contest’s official social media accounts—Instagram, Facebook, Twitter, and TikTok—generating 14 million engagement actions on posts.
+The event has grown to reach the always valuable younger audiences, with 52.8% of 15-24-year-olds who were watching TV at the time tuning in to the grand final – four times higher than the broadcast channels average (14.5%).
+What’s more, online engagement soared, with the contest’s official social media accounts – Instagram, Facebook, Twitter and TikTok – generating 14 million engagement actions on posts.

 Stimulating demand for your property

-As the Official Travel Partner of this year’s contest Booking.com was prominent across a range of traditional and digital media touch points before, during, and after the five-day event.
+As the Official Travel Partner of this year’s contest Booking.com was prominent across a range of traditional and digital media touch points before, during and after the 5-day event.
 This ensured high visibility in some of our largest booker markets in Europe, allowing us to tap into a huge number of potential guests.
-Additionally, we had the opportunity to create unique content such as travel guides with past contestants and editorials for the Eurovision platform, further connecting with their audience and extending the exposure opportunities for your property.
+Additionally, we had the opportunity to create unique content such as travel guides with past contestants and editorial for the Eurovision platform, further connecting with their audience and extending the exposure opportunities for your property.

 Simultaneously, we worked to engage customers through a multitude of our own channels as part of a tightly integrated campaign to further increase awareness and reach.
-“We had multiple concurrent activations running during the event across all of our different marketing channels – sponsored, owned, earned, and paid,” says Brendan Cartledge, Senior Program Manager at Booking.com.
+“We had multiple, concurrent activations running during the event across all of our different marketing channels – sponsored, owned, earned and paid,” says Brendan Cartledge, Senior Programme Manager at Booking.com.
 “We really tried to blend the on-the-ground experience with the digital world to further amplify brand exposure and engagement.”

-“Our booker base is heavily European, and travelers in all corners of Europe are itching to get back out there,” he continues.
-“This sponsorship enables us to tap into some of those key booking markets, reconnecting with our customers, and getting them excited about the prospect of traveling once again."
+“Our booker base is heavily European, and travellers in all corners of Europe are itching to get back out there,” he continues.
+“This sponsorship enables us to tap into some of those key booking markets, reconnecting with our customers and getting them excited about the prospect of travelling once again."

 - Eurovision is one of the largest broadcast events in the world, with over 180 million people tuning in this year